Wood Roof Detailing for Wind Uplift

 Speaker Bio

-Buddy Showalter is a senior staff engineer with the International Code Council`s (ICC) product development group.
-He develops technical resources in support of the structural provisions of the International Building Code and International Residential Code.
-Showalter reviews publications authored by the Code Council and engineering groups, while also developing publications and technical seminars on the structural provisions of the International Codes for building departments, designers and special inspectors.
-He is the project lead in the development of Mass Timber Buildings and the IBC and associated education programs, jointly developed by ICC and the American Wood Council (AWC).
-A graduate of Virginia Tech, Showalter has also been a member of the editorial board for STRUCTURE magazine for more than 15 years.
-Before joining ICC, Showalter spent 26 years with AWC where he led its technology transfer program with oversight responsibility for publications, website, helpdesk, education and other technical media.
-He has more than 35 years of experience in the development and support of building codes and standards, publishing more than 60 technical articles for industry-related trade journals.
+John “Buddy” Showalter, P.E., is principal staff engineer with the International Code Council`s (ICC) product development group.
+He develops technical resources and provides education in support of the structural provisions of the International Building Code and International Residential Code.
+Showalter reviews publications authored by the Code Council and engineering groups, while also developing publications and technical seminars on the structural provisions of the International Codes for building departments and designers.
+He is the project lead in development of Mass Timber Buildings and the IBC and associated education programs.
+A graduate of Virginia Tech, Showalter has also been a member of the editorial board for STRUCTURE magazine for 20 years.
+Before joining ICC, Showalter spent 26 years with the American Wood Council where he led its technology transfer program with oversight responsibility for publications, website, helpdesk, education and other technical media.
+He has over 38 years of experience in the development and support of building codes and standards, authoring or co-authoring more than 80 publications and technical articles for industry-related trade journals.

-Buddy Showalter is a senior staff engineer with the International Code Council`s (ICC) product development group.
-He develops technical resources in support of the structural provisions of the International Building Code and International Residential Code.
-Showalter reviews publications authored by the Code Council and engineering groups, while also developing publications and technical seminars on the structural provisions of the International Codes for building departments, designers and special inspectors.
-He is the project lead in the development of Mass Timber Buildings and the IBC and associated education programs, jointly developed by ICC and the American Wood Council (AWC).
-A graduate of Virginia Tech, Showalter has also been a member of the editorial board for STRUCTURE magazine for more than 15 years.
-Before joining ICC, Showalter spent 26 years with AWC where he led its technology transfer program with oversight responsibility for publications, website, helpdesk, education and other technical media.
-He has more than 35 years of experience in the development and support of building codes and standards, publishing more than 60 technical articles for industry-related trade journals.
+John “Buddy” Showalter, P.E., is principal staff engineer with the International Code Council`s (ICC) product development group.
+He develops technical resources and provides education in support of the structural provisions of the International Building Code and International Residential Code.
+Showalter reviews publications authored by the Code Council and engineering groups, while also developing publications and technical seminars on the structural provisions of the International Codes for building departments and designers.
+He is the project lead in development of Mass Timber Buildings and the IBC and associated education programs.
+A graduate of Virginia Tech, Showalter has also been a member of the editorial board for STRUCTURE magazine for 20 years.
+Before joining ICC, Showalter spent 26 years with the American Wood Council where he led its technology transfer program with oversight responsibility for publications, website, helpdesk, education and other technical media.
+He has over 38 years of experience in the development and support of building codes and standards, authoring or co-authoring more than 80 publications and technical articles for industry-related trade journals.

 This site has been tested and optimized for Firefox, Safari, Chrome and Internet Explorer 10+.
 We recommend users of early versions of Internet Explorer to update to Version 11 or later.